RaneenH/hello-world/README.md

 # hello-world
-There will be more info put here once soon (hopefully).
+There will be more info put here soon (hopefully).